To create a healthier future for children and women throughout our global community by leading in patient care, education and research.

 Keep up with the latest news from Texas Children’s staff.
 Bench and Bedside is a digest of the previous month’s stories about the clinical and academic activities of our physicians and scientists.

-We believe that people like you are a vital part of brining our mission to life, so we've created a facility at the forefront of health care with opportunities to grow your skill sets every day.
+We believe that people like you are a vital part of bringing our mission to life, so we've created a facility at the forefront of health care with opportunities to grow your skill sets every day.

 Texas Children’s Hospital is proud of its affilitaion with academic partner Baylor College of Medicine, home to one of the largest, most diverse and successful pediatric programs in the nation.
 Baylor’s pediatric programs ranked no. 9 among all pediatrics programs on the U.S. News & World Report list of America’s Best Graduate Schools and no.21 among all research intensive U.S. medical schools.